 Despite this, there are a few tricks of the trade that you can try at home.
 They won’t cost you triple digits, but you will need to be patient.

 Sometimes helping your hair grow longer is more about taking better care of what you have in order to encourage more and healthier hair growth.
 Here are some of the ways you can pamper your tresses.

 - Trims: Yes, cutting your hair can make it grow faster.
-By removing split ends, you can prevent breakage, which make your hair look shorter and more ragged.
+By removing split ends, you can prevent breakage, which makes your hair look shorter.